 An EZ Grader is one of the classroom essentials that will save you so much time and headache when grading.

-If you don’t have one of these useful grading tools, you’re missing out on saving oodles of time!
+If you don’t have one of these useful grading tools, you’ll miss out on saving oodles of time!

 No, not every assignment aligns with the structure of an EZ Grader, but it’s still a present from the heavens nonetheless.